 COMMAND AND ORGANIZATION

 The Office of the Fire Marshal, which is the Fire Prevention Division of the Fire & Rescue Department’s Administrative Services Bureau, functions under the command of a Deputy Fire Chief, who is responsible for oversight of all aspects of the Office of the Fire Marshal's mission.
-This oversight includes supervision of the Fire Prevention Technical Services Section (FPTS), Fire Prevention Inspections Section (FPIS), Fire Investigation Section (FIS), and Community Risk Reduction (CRR) sections, each commanded by a Battalion Fire Chief.
+This oversight includes supervision of the Fire Prevention Technical Services Section (FPTS), Fire Prevention Inspections Section (FPIS), and Fire Investigation Section (FIS) sections, each commanded by a Battalion Fire Chief.

 Fire Prevention Technical Services Section